Intervention Area Types

 Local Regeneration Areas (LRAs)

 Places where a more limited amount and range of restructuring is taking place, and on a much smaller scale than in TRAs.
-Study areas are Gorbals Riverside, Scotstoun multi-storey flats and St Andrews Drive.
+Study areas were Gorbals Riverside, Scotstoun multi-storey flats and St Andrews Drive.

 Wider Surrounding Areas (WSAs)